 As if that wasn’t bad enough, Izzy has been trying to increase her cool credentials and become one of the ‘cool kids’ as well.
 She’s four so this is even more puzzling.

 She’s long been a huge fan scooting, which is great, but I’ve noticed her wanting to be seen with her scooter.
 For a while we had to take her scooter to pre-school, even though she didn’t scoot there.
 She’d scoot the four metres from the car to the pre-school door and then walk through the building with her Micro Scooter to the spot she was allowed to store it.

 This has become such a part of the routine that I’ve started parking some distance away.
 This was so she could genuinely scoot to the building.

 Just yesterday she saw a kid in the street who she mistook for a nursery friend.
 I happened to be carrying her scooter and she asked me to hand it to her.
 The scooter was jettisoned the moment Izzy realised she was mistaken.

-It is very amusing what kids perceive to be cool.
+What kids perceive to be cool is very amusing.
 I can’t deny it though, being rejected at the school gate does hurt a little.
 I knew this day would come, but not quite so soon (although who knows, it could be a phase).